Achilles Tendinitis Specialist

 Achilles Tendon Rupture Recovery Time

-Achilles tendon tear recovery time varies depending on the treatment approach.
+The recovery time of Achilles Tendonitis treatments in Phoenix varies depending on the treatment approach.

 • Non-surgical treatments: They involve wearing a cast or walking boot.
 They take 3-6 months for initial healing, plus several more months of physical therapy to restore full strength and mobility.